10 Surprising Ways Turmeric Benefits a Woman’s HealthReading Time: 9 minutes

 Type 2 diabetes is a chronic condition that in turn leads to long-term complications such as heart, liver, and kidney disease.
 An abundance of studies has revealed the critical role of inflammation and oxidative stress in the development of type 2 diabetes.

-Curcumin has been shown to inhibit key enzymes linked with type 2 diabetes.
+Curcumin has been shown to lower blood sugar in people with diabetes and inhibit key enzymes linked with type 2 diabetes.
 Further, curcumin is known to inhibit a number of inflammatory pathways and has the ability to slow the progression of diabetic retinopathy (damage to the blood vessels of the eyes), which is a common complication of type 2 diabetes .

 #6.
 Curcumin May Aid in Weight Loss

 As women approach middle age, many find it more challenging to maintain a healthy weight.
 A 2013 study done at the School of Medicine and Biomedical Sciences, State University of New York at Buffalo, found that curcumin just may assist with the obesity epidemic we’re currently facing.